Dennis EckersleyDennis Lee Eckersley

 Eckersley’s control helped him blaze a unique path as the only big league pitcher with 100 saves and 100 complete games.
 He spent the first half of his 24-year career with the Indians, Red Sox and Cubs as one of the game’s top starting pitchers, capturing double-figure win totals 10 times – including a 20-win season – and tossing a 1977 no-hitter.

-“It was obvious to me Eckersley would be an outstanding pitcher,” said Bob Quinn, Cleveland’s minor league director during Eck’s tenure with the Tribe.
+“It was obvious to me Eckersley would be an outstanding pitcher,” said Bob Quinn, Cleveland’s minor league director during Eck’s tenure with the team.
 “He had outstanding speed and intimidated you with a sidearm slider.
 But the thing that always impressed me – and I saw him pitch in the Texas League – was his makeup.
 He has that extra ingredient that says he will excel.
 Not necessarily a perfectionist, but he wants nothing but to beat you.”

 Following a disappointing season with the Cubs, Eckersley was traded to the A’s prior to the 1987 season.
 From 1988 to 1992, under the guidance of manager Tony La Russa and pitching coach Dave Duncan, he became arguably one of the finest closers in baseball history, averaging 44 saves a season and helping the A’s to four American League West titles and a World Series crown in 1989.